patternfly/patternfly-elements/docs/content/develop/properties.md

 Default: `undefined`

-The `alias` field can be used to link two properties to each other.
+The `alias` field can be used to link two properties to each other.  `alias` expects to be given the name of another property, to which it will copy its value.
 When a property value is changed, if it has an alias, the new value will be sent to the alias.

 Aliasing is intended to help when migrating to a new property/attribute name.
 It allows for two different properties to be simultaneously "active".